 is a blatant faux-pas.
 And if Nazcans had indeed

 adopted Paracan magic practices of decorating the desert, why

 did they create an entirely new style and treat the older

 as if they weren't there?
 Perhaps, a line crossing over a figure

-doesn't make the line ages younger and, or irrelevant to the figure.
+doesn't make the line ages younger, and irrelevant to

 Aveni says that Nazcans had traditionally associated spiders with

-spiders fallen into bathtubs; most drowned in under a minute.
-In my mind, spiders can only symbolize preference for dry places.
-Soliciting
+spiders fallen into bathtubs; most drowning in under a minute,

 by walkathons within a symbol of love for dryness in a place

 meant by higher powers to be rainless